 Students may re-take the exam the next semester.
 They must enroll for a minimum of 1 credit to meet the University enrollment requirement.
 Students who fail a second time will be dismissed from the program.

-4.3.3.5 Summary of Non-thesis M.S.
-Requirements with Due Dates
+4.3.3.5 Summary of MS Non-Thesis Requirements with Due Dates

-Requirement Due Date Submit program plan via electronic GradPlan, Before completion of 13 degree detailing courses to be completed; approval needed by credits, or during the student second the Graduate Director and chair of SoP Graduate semester Committee.)
-Semester Attend seminars presented by other graduate students As announced (waived for on-line students) Submit annual progress report to major professor using March 31 each year the Annual Progress Report for Plan B Master's j Students form, for completion and forwarding to Graduate Director Complete requirements to remove "provisional" status, End of first year or date specified if applicable - Complete any required collateral courses with GPA of Graduation at least 3.00 Complete PKG 825, 805 and 815 Graduation Complete at least 3 additional credits of 800 level PKG Graduation courses excluding PKG 890 and 899 Complete at least 16 credits in PKG Graduation Complete at least 16 credits at 800+ level Graduation Complete other course requirements specified in the Graduation Academic Program Planform, for total of at least 30 credits, not including collaterals.
+Requirement Due Date Submit program plan via electronic GradPlan, Before completion of 13 degree detailing courses to be completed; approval credits, or during the student's needed by the Graduate Director and chair of second semester SoP Graduate Committee Attend seminars presented by other graduate As announced students (waived for online students) Submit annual progress report to major March 31 each year professor using the Annual Progress Report for Plan B Master's Students form, for completion and forwarding to Graduate Director Complete requirements to remove "provisional" End of first year or date specified status, if applicable Complete any required collateral courses with Graduation GPA of at least 3.00 Complete PKG 825, 805 and 815 Graduation Complete at least 3 additional credits of 800 Graduation level PKG courses excluding PKG 890 and 899 Complete at least 16 credits in PKG Graduation Complete at least 16 credits at 800+ level Graduation Complete other course requirements specified in Graduation the Academic Program Planform, for total of at least 30 credits, not including collaterals.
 The minimum passing grade in a course is 2.0 for graduate students.
-Complete all course work with GPA at least 3.0 Graduation Apply for graduation Early in semester graduation anticipated Submit satisfactory final examination paper (must be By week 12 of final semester (will be enrolled at MSU this semester) graded by week 14) Complete all requirements within 5 years Graduation Clean out and relinquish desk; turn in keys (if Before leaving campus applicable) Leave forwarding addresses and telephone numbers, Before leaving campus both work and residence
+Complete all course work with GPA at least 3.0 Graduation Apply for graduation Early in semester graduation anticipated Submit satisfactory final examination paper By week 12 of final semester (will be (must be enrolled at MSU this semester) graded by week 14) Complete all requirements within 5 years Graduation

-Provide salary information for statistical compilation Optional Complete exit survey After applying for graduation
+Clean out and relinquish desk; turn in keys (if applicable) Before leaving campus Leave forwarding addresses and telephone numbers, both work and residence Before leaving campus Provide salary information for statistical compilation Optional Complete exit survey After applying for graduation